digiltd/oh-rtd-test/Actions.md

 - `pushover:defaultPriority - Priority of the notification.
 Default is 0.`
 - `pushover:defaultUrl - A URL to send with the notification.`
 - `pushover:defaultUtlTitle - Title of the URL to send with the notification.`
+- `pushover:defaultRetry - When priority is 2, how often in seconds should messages be resent.` [Added 1.6+]
+- `pushover:defaultExpire - When priority is 2, how long to continue resending messages until acknowledged.`  [Added 1.6+]

 The following are valid action calls that can be made when the plugin is loaded.
 For specific information on each item, see the [Pushover API](https://pushover.net/api).